There’s a strong connection between forgiveness (or unforgiveness) and health.

 Did you know that holding on to past hurts can cause more pain, hurt, and even physical illness?

-When we have negative thoughts about someone and are hung up on what they did to us, we can become trapped in a negative thought pattern that interferes with the way we love our families, the connectedness with have with others, the choices we make and our ability to do our jobs and responsibilities well.
+When we have negative thoughts about someone and are hung up on what they did to us, we can become trapped in a negative thought pattern that interferes with the way we love our families, the connectedness we have with others, the choices we make and our ability to do our jobs and responsibilities well.

 As a believer, I look to God and the Bible for guidance in life.
 When Peter asked Jesus how many times we should forgive our brother (or sister) when they wrong us Jesus said, “Seventy times seven”.